SheCodesAus/2024_a_dynamic_array_back_end/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have recommended where to start and how to proceed with the review
+- [ ] I have done a git pull from DEV to ensure this PR is up to date